|

 ten pounds instead of losing two pounds as usual.
 Happily no one noticed that I

+was wet through and through.
 I had also a very good charger.
 The unfortunate beast had

 learned to do everything-running, steeplechasing, jumping, army service.
 There